-The relativity of space and time is the reason why it is possible for everyone to transcend space and time and attain realisation of the Ultimate Reality.
-If space and time were a hard screen of steel or iron, impregnable and impossible to cross over, our attempt to go beyond them would be permanently obstructed.
-Inasmuch as the whole world, including our body, is a product of the space-time operation, there is only space-time, and there is nothing else anywhere.
+The relativity of space and time is the reason why it is possible for everyone to transcend space and time, and attain realisation of the Ultimate Reality.
+If space and time were a hard screen of steel or iron, impregnable and impossible to cross over, they would permanently obstruct our attempt to go beyond them.
+Inasmuch as the whole world, including our body, is a product of the space-time operation, there is only space-time and there is nothing else anywhere.
 It is a dance of the activity of the space-time complex that appears as this whole world and even as individuals like us.
-Some philosophers say that we are totally caught within the phenomena, and there is no possibility of contacting the Ultimate Reality.
+Some philosophers say that we are totally caught within the phenomena and there is no possibility of contacting the Ultimate Reality.
 If that is the case, we are doomed forever.

 But it is also said that space and time are relative.
 You must understand the meaning of the word ‘relative’.
 In the sense of relativity, one thing hanging on the other is called relation.
 If one thing exists because of another thing, neither of them exists independently.
 As there is a borrowed existence on both sides, no side can exist entirely independently.
 Time is necessary for space; space is necessary for time.
 In order to understand this mystery of the relation between space and time, modern thinkers have abandoned the use of the word ‘and’ between space and time; they call it space-time.
 There are no words to say anything beyond this peculiar combination.
 What can we call the combination of space-time?
 We always see space and time, but we never see space-time.
 It is a necessary logical deduction that is arrived at by the observation of action through the interaction of space and time.